paulplant/xdrip4ios_docs/docs/configure/calibrate.md

 Remember to monitor the readings in the app after a calibration; if they start to go up or down within 15-20 mins, there is a chance that your BG was not actually steady at the moment of the calibration, i.e. your actual BG had already started to change, but because this change was not yet visible in the app, the calibration was not accurate.
 Practice makes perfect and over time you might learn to do a relatively accurate calibrations, even when your BG is going *slowly* up or down, but the ground rule is: BG steady and in range.

 !!!info "Please note"
    * If you notice that the calibration that you applied was bad (for whatever reason) and made the BG readings inaccurate, you can reset all the calibrations by stopping and starting the sensor.
-Unfortunately it is not possible to remove individual calibration values<br /><br />
+Unfortunately it is not possible to remove individual calibration values

+!!!warning "G6 and ONE"
+    Do NOT stop the sensor unless you physically want to remove it.
+    Only use restart if you know what you're doing.

+<br /><br />
     * If you change the calibration method, it resets all the previous calibrations.

 ___